hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 - can complex tests break liveness?
 - multiple reports to break liveness?
 - how das coverage in general affect liveness?
+- when tests are still running and changes are made, restart is delayed
+- verbose output after first failure causes longer execution time for standard reporter (in case of angular + 2min)
+- --> needs extra adjustment

 ### What happens when the live parts of the system fail/break?
 1. What happens when the application under development causes an exception?
 How does the system handle these exceptions (provide debugger, stop execution, stop rendering, ...)?
 Does the liveness extend to these exceptions?